How to Tell the Difference Between Solid Wood and Veneer

 How to Tell the Difference between Solid Wood and Veneer

 Real, solid wood furniture is heavy.
 Really heavy.
-If you're being told something is made of solid wood and it takes you nearly no effort, or it is incredibly easy to lift it is probably a veneer.
+If you're being told something is made of solid wood and it takes you nearly no effort, or it is incredibly easy to lift it is probably made with a veneer.

 Solid wood drawers commonly feature dovetail joints and construction.
 Open the drawer on any furniture that has them and search the left or right side of the pulled-out drawer.
-You should note the tongue and grove construction there that connects the drawer front to the drawer itself.
+You should note the tongue and groove construction there that connects the drawer front to the drawer itself.

 If there are no drawers in the furniture, you should be looking for joints that have been screwed or dowelled.
 (Round wooden pins of small diameter used to strengthen a joint.)
 Do you see instead, nails or staples?
 Nails and staples are often an indication of furniture pieces quickly put together and can indicate you are looking at a veneered piece as well.

 If you can see underneath a piece of furniture, make sure to check the bottom.
-If you see unfinished wood on the bottom it's probably real wood and not veneer or laminate.
+If you see unfinished wood on the bottom it's probably real wood and not a veneer or laminate.
 When looking at the underside, do you note that it has the same look and pattern as the wood on top?
 Another indication that this piece is made of real wood.

-If the underside of the furniture you are inspecting has a grain that looks completely different than the top, then it's veneer.
-Top veneer pieces and bottom veneer pieces are made from two different pieces of wood, meaning they won't match.
+If the underside of the furniture you are inspecting has a grain that looks completely different than the top, then it's a veneer.
+Top and bottom veneer pieces are made from two different pieces of wood, meaning they won't match.
 It's unusual for most companies or craftsmen to take the extra time to glue a perfectly matching piece of wood to the bottom to align with the top.

-Touch, if the surface hasn't been sealed, can help you discover if a piece is solid wood or veneer.
+Touch, if the surface hasn't been sealed, can help you discover if a piece is a solid wood or veneer.
 Real wood grain doesn't have a perfect, flawless grain pattern.
 If it varies and changes it is more than likely real.
 If you feel and note a perfectly repeated grain pattern you are most likely touching a veneer or even laminate of some sort.
-If the surface has no grain whatsoever it is likely a veneer.
+If the surface has no grain whatsoever, again, it is likely a veneer.

-Veneer cannot be carved in any way.
+A veneer cannot be carved in any way.
 If the furniture you are considering has delicate, beautifully carved details you are looking at a real and solid piece of wood.

-Quite simply, solid wood pieces and furniture will end up costing more than veneer over MDF or particleboard.
+Quite simply, solid wood pieces and furniture will end up costing more than a veneer over MDF or particleboard.

-Chairs, table skirts, arms or legs that are curved are most often done so in solid wood by steam.
+Chairs, table skirts, arms, or legs that are curved are most often done so in solid wood by steam.
 A steamed piece of curled wood lasts longer and tends to look far more graceful as well as natural to the eyes than pieces fashioned from strips of laminate or veneer.
 Along these curves, check carefully for any odd bulges or wrinkles inside the bend.
 Not only could that be a sign of shoddy woodwork, but that it may not be solid wood.

 A solid wood piece is comprised of several different pieces of wood put together.
 In a tabletop or desk, for example, it's common to join several pieces of wood board together to get a single piece that is wide enough for an entire desk or dining room table.
 Real wood glued together should have lines that run along the length of desk, tabletop, or dining room chair (unless made from a solid single piece of wood).
 These glue joints are rarely more than 10 inches apart because that is the maximum width of most available milled lumber.
 Often, the grain of adjacent boards will run in opposite directions, a technique a woodworker will employ to prevent and fight wood from warping.
-A veneered table, on the other hand, lacks any of these lines and if they do, you'll note they are at least 24 inches apart or wider.
+A veneered table, meanwhile, lacks any of these lines and if they do, you will note they are at least 24 inches apart or wider.

-Contemporary, modern veneers, unfortunately, appear much more generic in appearance due to regularly being made in a factory.
+Contemporary veneers, unfortunately, appear much more generic in appearance due to regularly being made in a factory.

-Make sure to do your research online, on the phone, or elsewhere too when it comes to ensuring you get the exact piece of furniture you want without unexpected surprises.
+Make sure to do your research online, on the phone, or elsewhere when it comes to ensuring you get the exact piece of furniture you want without unexpected surprises.

 If you are looking at products online, after careful review and research of the company, check for how their product is described.
 For example, "solid oak, solid cherry, solid walnut, solid mahogany," it's a very high chance it is made from solid wood.

-Is it veneered or solid wood?
+Is it veneered or solid wood checklist?